microsoft/pxt-common-packages/libs/game/docs/reference/animation/run-image-animation.md

 ## Sprite animations

 Animations are shown in a [sprite](/types/sprite).
 So, wherever the sprite is placed, the animation will run there.
 You create your animation by setting two or more images into the **frames** array assigned to the sprite.
 You can set the amount of time between frames to make the animation run fast or slow.
-If you want the animation to repeat itself continously, you can make it _loop_.
+If you want the animation to repeat itself continuously, you can make it _loop_.

 ### ~ hint